Republicans Scrap Rule For Small-Business Retirement Plans

 By rescinding that, Congress has now created uncertainty, he says.
 That could discourage more states from passing these laws.

 Oregon is facing that uncertainty, too.
-But Read says with one million workers with no workplace retirement plan, his state is going to push ahead.
+But Read says with 1 million workers with no workplace retirement plan, his state is going to push ahead.

 "We believe we are safely within the law and we want to take the chance to help working Oregonians," Read tells NPR.